fredrik-bakke/agda-unimath/src/category-theory/set-magmoids.lagda.md

 Set-magmoids are commonly referred to as _magmoids_ in the literature, but we use the "set-" prefix to make clear its relation to magmas.
-Set-magmoids should not be confused with _strict_ magmoids, which would be set-magmoids whose objects form a set.
+Set-magmoids should also not be confused with _strict_ magmoids, which would be set-magmoids whose objects form a set.

 ## Definitions